VirgileDjimgou/P156_Cartographie_Gmap_237/README.md

 ##### Important

-Searching using the "SearchView" (geocoder) will be restricted to a zone if you are with a Locale from: US, UK, France, Italy and Spain.
+Searching using the "SearchView" (geocoder) will be restricted to a zone if you are with a Locale from: DE, France, Cameroon.
 If not, the search will return results from all the world.

 Sample usage